codepath-group6/restaurant/README.md

 ## Overview
 ### Description
 Suggests restaurants one after another to an individual.
-Users can save the restaurant by swiping, placing it into a list. (can include more prob)
+User can swipe to save restaurant into a list. (can include more prob)

 ### App Evaluation
 - **Category:** Lifestyle